emybart415/motif-mark/README.md

 # motif-mark
 ----------------------------------------------------------------------------------------------------------------
-A python script that uses object-orientated code to visualize the locations of motifs and exons on a gene.
+A python script that uses object-orientated programming to visualize the locations of motifs and exons on a gene.
 Bellow is an example:
 ----------------------------------------------------------------------------------------------------------------

 ![Figure 1](https://github.com/emybart415/motif-mark/blob/main/Figure_1.png)

 It requires the input of a fasta file and a text tile that contains the motifs of interest.
-The text file mus be set up as a mone motif per line file.
+The text file must be in a one-motif per line setup.

 ### Input Files